 When the two interfaces are connected the consumer snap can see the socket in

-The content interface is implemented with an interplay of two systems: apparmor and bind mounts.
-The apparmor sandbox by default allows writes to
+The content interface is implemented via an interplay between two systems: AppArmor and bind mounts.

 $SNAP_DATA and reads from

-/snap/my-other-snap/4321/incoming-content).
-The same can be done for particular files if desired but it requires a pair of interfaces for each file and is more cumbersome.
+The same can be done for particular files, if desired, but it requires a pair of interfaces for each file and is more cumbersome.